-By way of explanation, crimes in Scotland are recorded in accordance with the Scottish Government Justice Department offence classification codes however there is no specific classification which relates to those outlined in your request.
+By way of explanation, crimes in Scotland are recorded in accordance with the Scottish Government Justice Department offence classification codes however there is no specific classification which relates to e-scooter offending and instead, more general road traffic offence classifications would be used.

-As such, the only way to provide an accurate response to your request would be to individually examine all Road Traffic offences, to establish the type of vehicle involved.
-This is an exercise which I estimate would far exceed the cost limit set out in the Fees Regulations.
+As such, the only way to provide an accurate response to your request would be to individually examine all relevant crime reports to establish the type of vehicle involved - an exercise which I estimate would far exceed the cost limit set out in the Fees Regulations, as illustrated by our published statistics.